Back To Search Results

 Introduction

-Bone turnover biomarkers (BTMs) are byproducts produced from the bone remodeling process that can be measured in urine or serum and are indicative of the rate of bone turnover.
-BTMs are classified as either markers of bone formation such as total alkaline phosphatase (total ALP, bone-specific alkaline phosphatase (B-ALP), procollagen type 1 N-terminal propeptide (P1NP), osteocalcin (O), and procollagen type 1 C-terminal propeptide (P1CP), or as markers of bone resorption such as hydroxyproline (HYP), pyridinoline, tartrate-resistant acid phosphatase 5b (TRAP 5b), deoxypyridinoline (DPD), carboxy-terminal cross-linked telopeptide of type 1 collagen (CTX-1), and amino-terminal cross-linked telopeptide of type 1 collagen (NTX-1).[9]
+Bone turnover markers (BTMs) are byproducts of the bone remodeling process and can be measured in urine or serum.
+BTMs are categorized as markers of bone formation or bone resorption.
+Markers of bone formation include total and bone-specific alkaline phosphatase (ALP), procollagen type 1 N-propeptide (P1NP), osteocalcin, and procollagen type 1 C-propeptide (P1CP).
+Markers of bone resorption include hydroxyproline, pyridinoline, tartrate-resistant acid phosphatase 5b, deoxypyridinoline, the carboxy-terminal cross-linked telopeptide of type 1 collagen (CTX-1), and the amino-terminal cross-linked telopeptide of type 1 collagen (NTX-1).[11][12]

-Although all BTMs can shift in response to osteoporotic disease processes, the International Osteoporosis Foundation (IOF) and International Federation of Clinical Chemistry (IFCC) have recommended serum P1NP and CTX-1 as bone formation and resorption reference markers, respectively, for use in fracture risk prediction and monitoring of osteoporosis treatment.[11]
-Studies looking at BTMs in various cohorts have shown that elevated markers are associated with increased bone turnover, which increases the deterioration of bone quality and, thus, the risk of fragility fracture.
-This correlation shows promise in osteoporosis management, where bone turnover biomarkers (BTMs) have already proved to be of clinical use as adjuvant tools for fragility fracture risk stratification and treatment response, as well as adherence monitoring.[12]
-However, there is currently insufficient evidence to establish their ability to fulfill these roles without the concomitant assessment of BMD with DXA, nor their use as an independent diagnostic tool.[8][13]
-As such, more research is needed to establish their utility, as well as how to adjust for the multiple physiological and pathological factors that can influence levels.
+Although all BTMs can shift in response to osteoporotic disease processes, the International Osteoporosis Foundation (IOF) and the International Federation of Clinical Chemistry (IFCC) recommend serum P1NP and CTX-1 as the preferred markers for bone formation and resorption, respectively, for fracture risk prediction and monitoring osteoporosis treatment.[14]
+Studies evaluating BTMs in various cohorts have demonstrated that elevated BTM levels are associated with increased bone turnover, which accelerates the deterioration of bone quality and heightens the risk of fragility fractures.

 Specimen Collection